6 Ways to coach the same thing

 • If you want them to change into their playing shoes then you do the same at the start of the session

 This equally applies to the way you go about your practice (badminton coaching).
 Think about how you want your players to react to errors, do you react in the same way?
-If you want them to show excitement when things go well, you should do the same.

-There is no need to 'teach' lots of things if you set the example yourself
+There is no need to 'teach' lots of things if you set the example yourself.

 I think that this is a fantastic way to allow others to see what you believe in and how you act.
-Set the tone by your actions and watch others recognise that.

 There is no need for words, just do what you want others to do